boeckmann/asm6502/README.txt

        Two data types are known to the assembler:

-        -  _byte_: 8-bit in size, storing whole numbers between 0 to 255
+        -  _byte_: 8-bit, storing whole numbers between 0 and 255.

-           inclusive.
+        -  _word_: 16-bit, storing positive whole numbers between 0 and

-        -  _word_: 16-bit in size, storing positive whole numbers between 0 to 65535.
-Negative numbers may also be stored in the range from -32768 to -1.
+           65535.
+Negative numbers may also be stored in the range from - 32768 to -1.
 Negative numbers are stored in two-complement representation.

        There is no distinct boolean type.
 In a boolean context, any value